Redis session lock

 $config[SessionConstants::YVES_SESSION_SAVE_HANDLER] = SessionRedisConfig::SESSION_HANDLER_REDIS_LOCKING;

-If a process can’t lock the session, it tries to acquire it by using a spinlock strategy.
-It waits for 0.01 seconds by default and then retries acquiring a lock to the session.
-The retry timeout is configured as follows:
+If a process cannot lock the session, it uses a spinlock strategy: it waits and retries acquiring the lock.
+The default retry delay is 0.05 seconds (50 milliseconds):

 // config/Shared/config_default.php